Last Updated on May 17, 2026 by Ryan Roberts

 It also helps to understand what the other side is optimizing for.
 A large customer is often trying to standardize risk across hundreds of vendors.
 An investor is trying to make sure governance and economics work predictably across a portfolio.

-What founders usually over-optimize when working with a startup lawyer
+What founders over-optimize when working with a startup lawyer

 Founders often over-optimize the lawyer’s hourly rate and under-optimize the company’s own process.
-Saving a little on rate matters less than avoiding ten rounds of avoidable comments, missing signatures, or sending inconsistent paper to investors and customers.
-Theory says cheaper legal wins.
-Reality says organized legal wins.
+Saving modestly on rate usually matters less than avoiding unnecessary comment rounds, missing signatures, inconsistent documentation, or preventable cleanup in front of investors and customers.

-People confuse working with a startup lawyer with this…
+What working with a startup lawyer is not

 At this point, it also helps to separate a few nearby ideas that often get blurred together.
 Startup lawyer is not the same thing as litigator, local small-business counsel, or a general commercial attorney who rarely sees venture deals.
 Those lawyers may be excellent in their lanes, but startup work has its own timing, documentation norms, and financing logic.